 Cess and surcharge are taxes collected by the union government.
 However, there are subtle differences between cess and surcharge as follows:

-|The surcharge goes to CFI and can be spent for any purpose.||Cess goes to CFI but can be used for a specific purpose only and not for any other cause.|
+|The surcharge goes to the Consolidated Fund of India (CFI) and can be spent on any purpose the government deems fit.||Cess goes to CFI but can be used for a specific purpose only.|

 A payment card surcharge fee is an additional amount that the business merchant charges on the customer’s bill if he/she makes the payment through a card.
 This fee is also known as the checkout fee.

-Ans: Marginal relief is supposed to provide some consideration on the levied additional tax like a surcharge on a taxpayer whose income exceeds the margin of Rs.
+Marginal relief is supposed to provide some consideration on the levied additional tax like a surcharge on a taxpayer whose income exceeds the margin of Rs.
 50 lakh.
 The idea of marginal relief is to ensure that the increase in a taxpayer’s income tax should not exceed the increase in the total income of the same.

 Ans: Tobacco and tobacco products come under GST with a percentage of 28% and an additional cess of up to 21%.
 Other than this, if the Central Government decides, it can levy Central Excise Duty on these products.

 GST is an indirect tax and is a great source of revenue for the government.
 Both the Central and state governments have their duties to perform for which they need sufficient funds and can apply specific tax rates through GST.